 As a general rule, a low bubble allows you to play aggressively against a high one.
 Conversely, playing a high bubble against a low bubble warrants caution, as the player with the low bubble has the better equity ratio (or EV.)
 When bubble factors are the same, both players have to approach betting carefully because of their similar equity positions.

 The bigger an opponent’s bubble factor is compared to yours, the more pressure you can apply.
 The player with the largest bubble stands to lose the most equity, while a smaller bubble provides a wider range against pushes.

 Poker tips always point to stack size as a major influence for betting decisions.
-Bubble play takes stack strategies a step further by allowing players to substitute chip value for dollar value.
+Bubble players will take stack strategies a step further by allowing players to substitute chip value for dollar value.
 This ensures the broader picture is kept in mind at all times, making every potential elimination easier to avoid.

-There are two types of bubble players, those who focus on survival and those who focus on winning.
-These players can be found in any tournament format, regardless of whether you’re playing poker online or at a real table.
+There are two types of bubble players: those who focus on survival and those who focus on winning.
+These players can be found in any tournament format, whether you’re playing poker online or at a real table.
 Knowing the strategies used by these players will give you an advantage over them, provided you keep a close eye on your own shifting equity.